nunogoncalves/SwagDogsApi/README.md

           ...
     })
     ```

-    and replace the url for api-docs
+    and replace the url with "api-docs" only.